 The AFL’s pet project has failed to make the finals and, despite being awarded a bevy of first-round draft selections in its formative years, has fallen down the ladder instead of climbing it.

 After signing the game’s best player, Gary Ablett Jr, there was hope that the expansion team would be able to capture some of the growing Queensland market and deliver on the field.

 To date, the club has failed on both fronts.
-A large majority of its young and senior talent has departed the club, which has sacked two coaches in seven years.
+A large majority of its young and senior talent has departed the club, which has sacked two coaches in eight years.

-Worst of all, Ablett – the club’s first captain and the best player of the last two decades – has returned to Geelong to finish his glorious career.
+Worst of all, Ablett – the club’s first captain and the best player of the last two decades – left at the end of the 2017 season and returned to Geelong to finish his glorious career.

 Is there any hope on the horizon for the Suns?
 Let’s take a look at where we can find value in this year’s AFL betting markets.

 |Captains:||Jarrod Witts, Touk Miller|

 Best bookmakers to bet on the Gold Coast Suns